Picture 1: Satellite view of the aircraft.

 Clearly visible through satellite imagery.

-The final flight of 1716 was its second leg, between Abidjan and Lisbon.
+The final flight of 1716 was its third leg, between Abidjan and Lisbon.
 Over the Sahara, engine #4 overheated.
 The crew shut the engine down and successfully feathered it.
 Soon, engine #3 failed as well with sparks flying off of it.
 That engine was also shut down.
 However, the engine could not be feathered and the propellors continued to windmill.
 Engine #4 was restarted, but it quickly overheated again.
 The crew was forced to make an emergency landing.
 A search was started, and the crew of 19 was spotted safe and sound by a French Breguet Atlantique.

 The wreckage was WAY too far away from civilization to salvage.